urness/CS167Fall2025/Notebook4.md

 **Part 2: [1 point]** Normalize the data and run a k-Nearest-Neighbor algorithm on it (use the StandardScalar from sklearn).

-**Part 3: [1 point]** Use a Markup cell to answer the following questions:
+**Part 3: [2 points]** Use a Markup cell to answer the following questions:
+* What effect did a large k vs. a smaller k have on your results?
 * What algorithm performed better? kNN or Decision Trees?
 Why do you think this was the case?
 * What effect did normalizing the data have on your results?
-Explain.
+Why do you think this was the case?

 **Part 4: [1 point]** Do something original with the data.
 Ask a question.
 Get an answer.
 Explain your thinking and your results.